Literature: It Can't Happen Here

 "Father, Thou hast forgiven so long!
 Forgive them not but curse them, for they know what they do!"

-Propaganda Machine: The fascist regime exerts rigid control over all media, reporting rose-colored news to the masses.
+- Propaganda Machine: The fascist regime exerts rigid control over all media, reporting rose-colored news to the masses.
 The media leaves out inconvenient stories such as revolts against M.M.s, refugees fleeing to Canada, and global events.
 One of the tasks of the resistance is importing factual news from Canada and secretly disseminating it to citizens.

-Reign of Terror: When Windrip's regime takes power, the M.M.s perpetrate atrocities against minorities and dissenters.
+- Reign of Terror: When Windrip's regime takes power, the M.M.s perpetrate atrocities against minorities and dissenters.
 When Haik takes power, it gets even worse.

-Spiritual Successor: George Orwell's Nineteen Eighty-Four, published fifteen years after ''It Can't Happen Here".
+- Spiritual Successor: George Orwell's 1984, published fourteen years after It Can't Happen Here.
 Both depict formerly democratic nations that succumb to totalitarianism.
 Both novels feature protagonists who find salvation in their lovers, rebel against the government through the written word, and endure torture and incarceration.

-Torture Always Works: Subverted.
+- Torture Always Works: Subverted.
 Doremus and other characters are deeply traumatized from torture at Trianon, but they do not betray each other or abandon their convictions.